 According to expert comparisons, electric machines are suitable for light-duty work but don't match the speed or power of a gas snow blower.
 They're best for light snowfalls of 6 to 8 inches of powder, or denser snow up to around 4 inches.
 Anything more, and you are likely to overheat the motor and possibly permanently damage the snow blower.

-For a basic, inexpensive electric snow blower, reviews say the Greenworks 26032 (Est. $190) 12 Amp 20" Corded Snow Thrower is a good pick.
+The Greenworks 26032 (Est. $190) 12 Amp 20" Corded Snow Thrower, which we highlighted in the last edition of this report, is still worth considering.
 Its lightweight frame makes this snow blower an easy handler, and Greenworks' four-year warranty is the longest in our report.
-With a 500-pound-per-minute capacity, the Greenworks 26032 isn't as powerful as the Toro 38381; owners say it is best on powder up to 6 inches deep.
+With a 500-pound-per-minute capacity, the Greenworks 26032 isn't as powerful as the Snow Joe SJ620, let alone the Toro 38381; owners say it is best on powder up to 6 inches deep.
 Expect slower operation and some clogging if you're clearing wet snow.
-It's not been tested by professionals, but user satisfaction mirrors that of the Toro -- and it's the #1 Best Seller in snow blowers at Amazon.com, with a 4-star rating after more than 1,000 reviews.
+It's not been tested by professionals, but user satisfaction is high at Amazon.com -- with a 4-star rating after more than 1,000 reviews -- and elsewhere.

 Even if an electric snow blower is right-sized for your expected snowfall and property, many find wrangling the long -- often 100 feet or more -- power cord a pain.
-Among cordless electric snow blowers, we found the best feedback for the Snow Joe iON18SB (Est. $400).
+Among cordless electric snow blowers, we found the best feedback for the Snow Joe iON18SB (Est. $380).
 The 40 amp-hour lithium-ion battery is rated to give the iON18SB around 40 minutes of run time -- and one professional test found 30 minutes of performance under real-world conditions.
 That clearly limits usefulness to only smaller urban and suburban properties.
 It's also not the fastest worker -- rated at a little less than 500 pounds of snow per minute.

-Elsewhere in this Report:
+Elsewhere in this report: